cfljam/cfljam.github.io/_posts/2015-06-18-R-Authoring-with-Jupyter.md

-Although there are a number of choices I will focus on using  Docker.
+Although you can install Jupyter + R + kernels on a PC (at least on OSX) I will focus on using  Docker.
 This provides the same environment regardless of OS.
-See [my previous post] on creating a [Docker definition](https://github.com/cfljam/pyRat)  for a local Jupyter server.
+See [my previous post](http://cfljam.github.io/R-in-Jupyter/) on creating a [Docker definition](https://github.com/cfljam/pyRat) for a local Jupyter server.

 ## Using R in  Jupyter Notebooks